msafariamin/Scala-Conditions/README.md

 # Scala-Conditions

-I explore the conditions notions (if ... else), pattern matching and loops.
+I explore the conditions notions (if ... else), pattern matching, loops and some functions notions.

 Some exercises to apply the conditions: